EMERGING INSIGHTS AI decision making web 2 with banner - AC - 10 Feb 2026.png

 For at least the last decade, Artificial Intelligence (AI) has increasingly been seen as a possible answer to both how to make public services more efficient and a way to improve decision-making to lead to better outcomes for people needing support.

-For this session in our Emerging Insight Series of webinars, we will explore what is know about how AI is already being used in decision-making in responding to the care and protection needs of children.
+For this session in our Emerging Insight Series of webinars, we explored what is known about how AI is already being used in decision-making in responding to the care and protection needs of children.

-For this webinar and discussion, we'll be joined by:
+For this webinar and discussion, we were joined by:

 • Professor Emily Putnam-Hornstein, The John A. Tate Distinguished Professor for Children in Need, University of North Carolina and Faculty Co-Director of the Children's Data Network